Accommodations Offered | Accessibility & Accommodations

 Housing Accommodations

-Housing accommodations are determined by the Office of Accessibility & Accommodation (OAA) Services based on diagnosed disability and documentation from the healthcare provider.
+Housing accommodations are determined by the Office of Accessibility & Accommodations (OAA) based on diagnosed disability and documentation from the healthcare provider.
 The Campus Living Office will be notified by OAA if an accommodation is needed.
 Students who already have housing accommodations with OAA are not required to renew these accommodations, except for Emotional Support Animal accommodations under the Fair Housing Act.

 Some examples of potential housing accommodations are: